kims57/20_015/README.md

 4. NicheNet: with Fibroblast and Neutrophils are receivers

 Intellectual Property of NIH NIDCR:
-Suyeon Kim, Daniel Martin, Tomoko Ikeuchi
+Suyeon Kim, Daniel Martin, Tomoko Ikeuchi, and Niki Moutsopoulos